dj-fiorex/osmosis-filter/README.md

 ## Description

-This is a basic Chrome Extensions that let's you enhace [Osmosis pools page](https://app.osmosis.zone/pools) by adding sorting by:
+This is a basic Chrome Extensions that let's you enhace [Osmosis](https://app.osmosis.zone/) by adding some mod on the following pages:

+## [Osmosis pools page](https://app.osmosis.zone/pools) by adding sorting by:

 - Current pool APR
 - Current pool LIQUIDITY